PranavaKCode/AquaSentinel_Final_Draft/README.md

 AquaSentinel is an AI Object Detection project that combats the threat of Lionfish invasion in the Caribbean.
 Using Imagenet and resnet-18, it accurately identifies Lionfish even in challenging underwater conditions and can alert marine conservation teams, local authorities, or volunteers instantly.
-The project's impact extends globally, offering a pioneering approach to safeguarding marine ecosystems from invasive species threats, and collecting data on invasive lionfish.
+The project's potential impact extends globally, offering a pioneering approach to safeguarding marine ecosystems from invasive species threats, and collecting data on invasive lionfish.

 ![add image descrition here](direct image link here)